Q: Why do you have more than one job costing report?

 Job Costing Overview

 This report is the recommended job costing report.
 It was designed by Aptora to meet their requirements.
 Over the years, it has been fine tuned to meet the requirements of our larger and/or more advanced users.
-This report will receive the vast amount of our attention moving forward.
+This report is more inline with the financial reports than the others as it obtains its numbers primarily from the general journal.

 This report splits out the income, COGS, and expenses based on the Chart of Account Job Costing Type assignment.
 The biggest difference in this report is payroll.
 The labor is not calculated from paychecks.
 Time sheet entries are used to calculate the real-time cost for the labor and the Employer Liabilities for FUTA, SUTA, FICA Med, and FICA SS are factored into the Labor totals.
+Commissions applied to invoices which are marked to Job Cost are also included in the Labor Costs.
 You may also include an additional Labor Burden that is calculated on the Labor Costs.

 Job Costing Summary